 Another benefit of using SharePoint as a knowledge portal is that it can be accessed via mobile - either via a URL site or by accessing the SharePoint app itself, which is supported by both iOS and Android technology.
 Mobile access means that employees can get hold of important information on the go, whether it be answering a question during a meeting with a client, or receiving important updates while working remotely or taking time off.

-Scalability is key when it comes to creating any effective knowledge portal; with SharePoint, organisations can easily scale their teams and operations as they grow - with large volumes of data storage (as well as upgrade options for growing organisations) there's no need to re-invest in additional resources or a new platform.
+Scalability is key when it comes to creating any effective knowledge portal; with SharePoint, organizations can easily scale their teams and operations as they grow - with large volumes of data storage (as well as upgrade options for growing organizations) there's no need to re-invest in additional resources or a new platform.

 To begin building your knowledge portal using Microsoft Office 365, you'll first need to make sure your workplace already has SharePoint included.